NODE JS project with NoSQL support

 Once the package.json is configured, all you have to do is open your project folder (the one where package.json is) and type in npm install this will get you all all the dependencies.

 After the command is executed new folder node_modules is created.
 In case you’re wondering, that folder contains all Node.js packages enlisted in dependencies and devDependencies sections of package.json file.

 The Aggregator will request data from external services, the response with forecast information will be transformed to Json-format and metadata is added.
 We’re going to need a separate toJson procedure for each external service.
 Finally, the result is stored in the database:

 3.2.
 Present the data

-After a User selected data range and requested forecasts from database, Aggregator reads records from database and transforms forecast of each record individually to standard format.
+After a User selected data range and requested forecasts from the database, Aggregator reads records from the database and transforms forecast of each record individually to the standard format.
 Each external service, registered in Aggregator, has individual Reader.